 The Bay is an important rest stop and/or winter home for birds migrating from Canada and Alaska, and up to 30,000 birds can be seen here on any one day during the winter months.
 During the spring and summer many birds that have migrated from the south nest here, together with other birds that are year-round residents.
 Nesting birds include the endangered Ridgway’s rail and California least tern.

 Learn more about migration.

 The following endangered bird species are found at UNB:

 Printable unb-bird-list (pdf)

 Though not endangered, the osprey is somewhat of a celebrity at UNB.
-In 2006 what is believed to be the first successful osprey breeding in over 100 years ago.
+It is believed that the first successful osprey breeding happened again in 2006, over 100 years since it was last recorded.
 Learn about this historic osprey nesting.
 Read a 2010 osprey update.